GfellerLab/MixMHC2pred/README.md

   presented peptides, it does not output a predicted affinity value, simply a score.

-* Input should consist of list of peptides, likely of sizes 12-21 amino acid long (shorter peptides return *nan* scores for the moment, while there is only a very low probability for longer peptides to be presented on HLA-II).
-  At the moment, MixMHC2pred is not cutting longer peptides/proteins into shorter fragments but use the peptides given in input as is.
+* Input should consist in a list of peptides, not proteins.
+Currently, MixMHC2pred is not cutting longer peptides/proteins into shorter fragments but use the peptides given in input as is.

-* The score is computed for each allele provided in input, and the maximal score is used to determine the most likely allele (column *BestAllele* in output file).
+* The score is computed for each allele provided in input.
+Results are returned for each allele in separate columns and additional columns give the results from the best allele for each peptide (columns *BestAllele* and *..._best* in the output file, determined by the allele that had the maximal score, i.e. the most likely allele with which the peptide would be bound).

-* The score returned (column *%Rank*) corresponds to a percentile rank (best score is 0, worst score is 100).
-This tells among random peptides, the percent of peptides expected to be better binders to this allele than the given peptide.
+* The scores returned (columns *%Rank*) correspond to a percentile rank (best score is about 0, worst score is 100).
+This tells among random peptides, the percent of peptides expected to be better binders to this allele than the given peptide (among peptides of sizes 12-25 amino acids).
 This score is computed such that the top 1% best random peptides will have a length distribution following the one observed in naturally presented peptides.

-* The *%Rank_perL* is similar but computed only between peptides having the same length.
-This score thus doesn't follow the length distribution observed in naturally presented ligands.
+* The *%Rank_best_perL* is similar but computed only between peptides having the same length.
+This score thus doesn't follow the length distribution observed in naturally presented ligands (this value is only returned for the best allele).

-* The *BestCore* and *Best_s* returned correspond to the most likely binding core and offset for the given peptide towards its best allele.
+* The *CoreP1_...* columns tell what is the most likely binding core position for the given peptide towards the allele (this tells the position of the first amino acid from the binding core (which has a size of 9 aa in the predictions), starting at a value of 1 (i.e. if binding core corresponds to the 9 first amino acids from the peptide, this *CoreP1 = 1*)).

+* For conveniance, the binding core sequence is also indicated for the best allele per peptide (column *Core_best*, for the other allleles this can be obtained from the *CoreP1* as indicated above).

+* Peptides shorter than 12 amino acids, longer than 25 amino acids or containing non-standard amino acids are kept but with a score of "NA".

 * The list of alleles available is provided in *Alleles_list.txt* showing the HLA-nomenclature and the corresponding nomenclature to use when running